oroinc/platform/src/Oro/Bundle/WorkflowBundle/Resources/doc/reference/configuration-reference.md

 Configuration Loading
 =====================

-To load configuration execute a command
+To load configuration execute a command:

 ```
-php app/console doctrine:fixtures:load --app/console doctrine:fixtures:load --append --fixtures=/path/to/bundles/WorkflowBundle/DataFixture
+php app/console oro:workflow:definitions:load
 ```

-This command will save configuration from all workflow.yml files of loaded bundles into WorkflowDefinition entities.
-It can be used in both cases when you want to load a new workflow or update existed one.

-**Warning** *--append* options is crucial, if you skip it your database will be purged.
+Command has two options: "directories" that allows user to specify which directories will be used to find definitions, and "workflows" that define names of definitions required to load.

+**Important**

 Workflow configuration cannot be merged, it means that you cannot override workflow that is defined in other bundle.
 If you will declare a workflow and another bundle will declare it's own workflow with the same name the command will